jg2562/Raytracer_recursion/readme.txt

 output.ppm: the output file to write the image to.

 This now can use pretty nice shading rendering along with shadow casting.
-It also allows for quadric rendering, even though it wasn't a requirement
+It also allows for quadric rendering, even though it wasn't a requirement.

-Awesome project!
-Can't wait for recursion
+Also now has recursive rendering to allow for refraction and reflection between objects.

-TODO:
+TODO Stuff:
 Add Proper refraction using a ray cast
 Add threading w/ thread pool
 Add shadow refraction